undel-gh/HA-Laundry-Monitor/docs/en/STATE_MACHINE.md

 The State Machine does not depend on the internal implementation of the Spin Detector.
 It consumes a confirmed terminal-spin result together with its evidence and diagnostic confidence.

-The current vibration-only path requires the configured vibration evidence and cycle-age gates.
+The vibration-only path requires the configured full vibration evidence plus the applicable activity-recency and cycle-age gates.

-A future compatible hybrid path may combine:
+The experimental hybrid path combines:

 * reduced but still meaningful vibration evidence;
-* a sustained electrical spin candidate derived primarily from power;
+* a fresh sustained electrical spin candidate derived primarily from power;
 * optional current corroboration;
-* minimum cycle age and other timing gates.
+* the same applicable activity-recency, minimum-cycle-age and timing gates.

-The hybrid path must not treat a single power/current spike as sufficient evidence and must not confirm `final_spin` from electrical measurements alone.
+The electrical candidate is based on time-weighted rolling statistics, minimum observed coverage and bounded source freshness.
+The hybrid path must not treat a single power/current spike or stale source value as sufficient evidence and must not confirm `final_spin` from electrical measurements alone.

 If power and current are supplied by the same smart plug or measurement device, they are correlated measurements of one electrical load and must not be interpreted as two independent votes.

-The confirmation path and supporting evidence should be retained for diagnostics.
-Introducing a hybrid detector must not add or rename any public cycle state.
+The runtime records `confirmation_path` as `vibration_only` or `hybrid` and exposes supporting evidence for diagnostics/event payloads.
+This value is diagnostic metadata rather than authoritative persisted cycle state and may be reset during restart recovery.
+Hybrid confirmation does not add or rename any public cycle state.

 #### Entry actions